-These paid, initally part-time, internships are an excellent opportunity for recent graduates, Honours or PhD students to use their science knowledge that will, in turn, provide unique experience outside academia in a local, highly awarded, start-up tech company.
+These internships are an excellent opportunity for undergraduates, Honours or PhD students to use their science knowledge that will, in turn, provide unique experience outside academia in a local, highly awarded, start-up tech company.
 Several previous ANU interns are now valuable team members of QuestaGame.

-QuestaGame is a Canberra-based, now international, mobile gaming app that combines citizen science, biodiversity information economics and social gaming technologies to motivate and engage players to discover and learn about their local environments.
+QuestaGame is a Canberra-based, now international, tech company that combines citizen science, biodiversity information economics and social gaming technologies to motivate and engage players to discover and learn about their local environments.

 Players, competing individually or in 'clan' groups, use a mobile phone app to take photos of living things.
 A collective ‘bio-expertise engine’ (which includes expert taxonomists in museums and herbaria to respected amateur natural historians) then identifies the sightings and players win points based on taxa, rarity, etc.

-Andrew Robinson, co-founder of QuestaGame, introduced QuestaGame to the ANU-CSIRO community at a CBA seminar - QuestaGame: How a Multiplayer Mobile Game Can Raise the Value of Biodiversity Knowledge.
+Andrew Robinson, co-founder of QuestaGame, introduced QuestaGame to the CBA community at a seminar - QuestaGame: How a Multiplayer Mobile Game Can Raise the Value of Biodiversity Knowledge.

 QuestaGame is also interested in the ethics of using public data, such as people's images of nature, to train AI algorithms, discussed further in The Conversation - AI is learning from our encounters with nature – and that’s a concern.